-In the analytics world, analysts spend a lot of time in analytics products running reports.
-Each analytics product has a slightly different approach to reporting.
-Some analytics products start with more of a blank canvas and require the analyst to drag in data elements to conduct analysis.
+In the analytics world, analysts spend a lot of time in analytics platforms running reports.
+Each analytics platform has a slightly different approach to reporting.
+Some analytics platforms start with more of a blank canvas and require the analyst to drag in data elements to conduct analysis.
 Others allow analysts to import data into spreadsheets.
 Some require the use of SQL.
 Some provide report templates that allow analysts to fill in the blank with events and properties.
-While no analytics reporting interface is necessarily better than another, it is important that organizations choose the one that best suits their organization and its data consumers.
+While no digital analytics platform reporting interface is necessarily better than another, it is important that organizations choose the one that best suits their organization and its data consumers.
 The reporting interface can have consequential impacts on the analytics program as a whole.
 In this post, I will outline some of the analytics reporting interfaces I have seen and how they can impact analytics delivery models and programs.

 One of the most popular analytics reporting interfaces is what I call freeform reporting.
 In this reporting interface, analysts are presented with a blank canvas and can drag or select metrics and dimensions.
 As data elements are added to the canvas, data takes the form of a table with columns and rows.
 This approach was popularized by BI tools like Tableau and digital analytics products like Adobe and Google Analytics.

 The benefit of freeform reporting interfaces is that you have complete control over the structure of the data you want to analyze.
 You can create multiple levels of breakdown and can often add filters to narrow down data by dimension values.
 Power analysts like this model because it provides a lot of freedom and the ability to do some advanced queries without having to know SQL.